Management Science (MS)

 MS 5363.
 Pricing and Revenue Management.
 (3-0) 3 Credit Hours.

 Revenue Management is about “providing the right product to the right customers at the right time at the right price.”
 The main goal of this course is to apply revenue management practices to appropriate industries successfully.
 Specifically, the course will provide tools to forecast customer demand successfully, identify pricing and revenue opportunities, understand the impact of constrained capacity, opportunity costs, customer response, demand uncertainty and market segmentation on pricing decisions, and accordingly formulate and solve pricing optimization problems for revenue maximization.
 The material covered in the course assumes a basic understanding of probability and probability distributions, some knowledge of spreadsheet modeling, and using Excel Solver or similar optimization tools to get a solution.
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 MS 5383.
 Supply Chain Analytics.
 (3-0) 3 Credit Hours.

 The main goal of this course is to integrate data analytics with supply chain management.
 The course will introduce data-driven models, skills, and tools for learners to manage supply chains efficiently and effectively.
 Specifically, the course will provide an overview of supply chain intelligence and analytics applied in the global marketplace through real-world examples and case studies, and help develop critical thinking skills in support of competition and collaboration strategies in supply chain management.
 Students learn to define the right data set, ask the right set of questions to drive supply chain efficiency and business value, and use the appropriate models and tools to develop data-driven decisions.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5393.
 Advanced Production and Operations Management.
 (3-0) 3 Credit Hours.

 Operations management as a basic function that must be performed in all business firms involves managing the activities and resources necessary to make products and/or provide services.
 It can be an effective competitive weapon to penetrate into markets worldwide.
 The course is designed to address the key operations issues in manufacturing and service organizations that have strategic as well as tactical implications.
 We review the methods required for design, operation, and improvements of the systems that create products or services.
-Topics covered include Product/Service Design, Process Strategy and Analysis, Quality and Performance, Capacity Planning & Constraint Management, Inventory Management, Forecasting, Operations Planning & Scheduling, and Resource Planning, etc. Differential Tuition: $387.
+Topics covered include Product/Service Design, Process Strategy and Analysis, Quality and Performance, Capacity Planning & Constraint Management, Inventory Management, Forecasting, Operations Planning & Scheduling, and Resource Planning, etc. This course has Differential Tuition.

 MS 5413.
 Integrated Global Supply Chain Management.
 (3-0) 3 Credit Hours.